MK316/Spring2023/DL/DLW11B.md

 + Today, attendance checking will be done by the group leader. (let me know if anyone is late or absent via kakaotalk before 11:10AM)
 + No self-log for today.
 + **Make use of ChatGPT** for English translation, grammar check, Python coding example, and so on.
-(Please proceed with this activity collaboratively, exploring together.)
+(Please proceed with this activity collaboratively, exploring possibilities together.)

 ## [1] Read and learn together (15 minutes)**